Aronno1920/AWS-Cloud-Technical/README.md

 ## Module 03: AWS Networking
 ### Lesson 3.1: Networking in AWS
-Networking in Amazon Web Services (AWS) involves designing, configuring, and managing the network infrastructure that connects various AWS services and resources.
-AWS provides several networking services and features to help you build scalable, secure, and high-performance applications.
-Understanding the Network in AWS Services:-
+**Networking in Amazon Web Services (AWS)** includes designing, configuring, and managing infrastructure that connects AWS services and resources.
+AWS offers various networking services and features to support scalable, secure, and high-performance applications.
+Key components include:
 * **Amazon Virtual Private Cloud (VPC)** - VPC is a logically isolated section of the AWS Cloud where you can launch AWS resources.
 * **VPC Subnets** - VPC Subnets are divisions within a VPC that allow you to organize resources.
 They are associated with a specific availability zone (AZ) in a region.
 * **Route Tables** - Route Tables contains a set of rules, called routes, that are used to determine where network traffic is directed.